Snydley10/csci422-DataProject/README.md

 ## Implementation Details

 ### Repo Structure
 Source Code located in src directory with a folder for ingestion, transformation, and serving.
+Raw and Pivoted Datasets also located in src.
-* ingestion contains DataSet1.py, DataSet2.py, ExploratoryAnalysis.py, and RawData folder.
+* ingestion contains DataSet1.py, DataSet2.py, and ExploratoryAnalysis.py
-* transformation contains Transformation.py and PivotedData folder
+* transformation contains Transformation.py
-* serving contains ProjectAnalysis.pbix and PivotedData folder
+* serving contains ProjectAnalysis.pbix

 ### Project Reproduction
 In order to reproduce the project, keep the information below in mind.